-This concert was a double-bill of different guitar flavours, with classical guitarist Karin Schaupp and flamenco guitarist Andrew Veivers each offering a different perspective on the instrument.
+This concert is a double-bill of different guitar flavours, with classical guitarist Karin Schaupp and flamenco guitarist Andrew Veivers each offering a different perspective on the instrument.
 They’ve known each other since university, both having studied with Schaupp’s mother, Isolde Schaupp, and yet, remarkably, this duo recital was their first performance together.

 Karin Schaupp.
 Photo © Cybele Malinowski